 A Sri Lankan couple named Mr. and Mrs. Donald and Bhadra Gaminitilleke assisted the Foundation immensely in its infancy.
 They hosted some of the village children in Colombo, donated a brand new dot matrix printer in 2000 and informed Sanjeewa Wickramanayake from e-WIS Company of the great work being carried out at Horizon Lanka.
 Mr. Wickramanayake was so impressed that he donated the first computer (a used IBM Pentium computer).

-Since then, the Horizon Lanka Academy has been an educational anchor for many children of the village and they have continually reaped the rewards of attending our establishment over the years.
-As well as providing a comprehensive education to the village children at Horizon Lanka Academy, we have introduced them to the “Information Age.”
+Since then, the Horizon Lanka Academy has been an educational anchor for many children of the village and they have continually reaped the rewards of attending our establishment.
+As well as providing comprehensive education to the village children at Horizon Lanka, the institute has introduced them to the “Information Age.”

 Digital Butterflies – Project that brought around 300 used PCs to the homes of the villagers of Mahawilachchiya.

-Internet Access – in 2004, Horizon Lanka acquires 24/7 internet access thanks to RLL technology.
-Mahawichchiya becomes the first Sri Lankan rural community to get such a facility.
-At the this time, telephone access is still not available in the village.
+24X7 Internet Access – in 2004, Horizon Lanka acquired 24/7 internet access thanks to RLL technology provided by LankaCom Services, a leading Internet Service Provider in Sri Lanka.
+Mahawilachchiya became the first Sri Lankan rural village to get such a facility at a time when telephone access was still not available in the village.

 New Facility – In 2006, Horizon Lanka moved to a two storied building constructed in two acres of land as a result of the generosity of Mr. Chas and Mrs. Lovina Charles, a family living in the United Kingdom that has both Sri Lankan and Indian roots.
 The new facility was well equipped with the USAID-Geneva Global joint budget acquired by the Foundation.
 Unfortunately in February 2011 the Charleses insisted the donation be returned to them due to irreconcilable internal differences.